-One thing is for certain: Britain needs more aviation capacity to remain an open, globally-focussed trading nation.
+One thing is for certain: Britain needs more aviation capacity to remain an open, globally-focused trading nation.
 But the decision on expansion needs to take into account a range of issues, including the environment, local communities, feasibility and the needs of Britain’s aviation market.

 The argument over noise is often dismissed as small-minded nimbyism.
 But airplane noise isn’t just a matter of irritation, it is linked to significant productivity losses and health complications such as hypertension, hearing loss, insomnia, mental health challenges and cognitive impairment.
 We must take this seriously.